Chopped vs Diced: Mastering Knife Skills with a Japanese Chef Knife from Razab

 • Practice Makes Perfect: Don't be afraid to experiment!
 Start with softer ingredients like onions or peppers and gradually progress to tougher ones.

 • The Power of Prep: Wash and dry your ingredients before chopping.
-A damp cutting board can make it slippery increasing the risk of accidents.
+A damp cutting board can make it slippery, increasing the risk of accidents.

 • Mind Your Fingers: Keep your nondominant hand fingers curled inwards (claw grip) to hold ingredients securely and avoid nicks.